M0x0101/K0K0/README.md

 Your challenge: Make a static analysis to understand what K0K0 did in the background, and make android app to exploit K0K0 to obtain the flag.

-Note the flag saved at the this version of APP is a dummy flag, If you'r exploit app can get it, it should get the right flag from my version 😉.
+Note the flag saved at the this version of APP is a dummy flag and flag filename is random, If you'r exploit app can get it, it should get the right flag from my version 😉.

 What you should send ?